Prioritizing Samples in Reinforcement Learning with Reducible Loss: Reducible Loss for Reinforcement Learning

 \section{Reducible Loss for Reinforcement Learning}

 While \gls{per} helps the agent to prioritize points that the model has not yet learned based on high TD error, we argue that there are some drawbacks.
 Data points could have \textit{high} TD error because they are noisy or not learnable by the model.
 It might not be the case that a data point with high TD error is also a sample that the model can actually learn or get a useful signal from.
+In supervised learning, a known failure condition of loss based prioritization schemes is when there are noisy points which can have high loss but are not useful for repeated training \citep{hu2021lossbased}.
 Instead of prioritization based on the TD error, we propose that the agent should focus on samples that have higher \textit{reducible} TD error.
 This means that instead of the TD error, we should use a measure of how much the TD error can be potentially decreased, as the priority $p_i$ term in Eq.~\ref{eq:priority}.
 We contend that this is better because it means that the algorithm can avoid repeatedly sampling points that the agent has been unable to learn from and can focus on minimizing error on points that are learnable, thereby improving sample efficiency.
-Motivated by prioritized training, we propose a scheme of prioritization tailored to the RL problem.
+Motivated by prioritized training in supervised learning, we propose a scheme of prioritization tailored to the RL problem.